dataarchive/empirical-asset-pricing/README.md

 **1. Why Python, Github and Markdown?**

 Because I want to expose you to these powerful tools.
-Moreover, the homework is relatively simple, and Prof. Zhou would pay me too much if I just grade your homework and exams :)

 **2. What are our benefits?**